rystylee/ofxVFX-old/README.md

 ## Description

-The addon openFrameworks for generating visual effects.
+ofxVFX is an openframeworks addon for visual effects.

 ## Environment